The below are mixed events for Juniors and Seniors. PLEASE READ THROUGH ALL THE UPCOMING EVENTS!

 Start Thinking About Your Future Path: Explore careers that match your interests and strengths.
 You can begin researching colleges, military options, technical/trade schools, or other post-secondary options.

 Focus on Academics: Junior year grades are very important—your grade point average will be calculated at the end of your junior year which includes grades 9-11.
+Keep your grades up!
 Stay organized and seek help early if you're struggling in any classes.
-Seek extra help or STEP after school if needed.
+Seek extra help and/or STEP after school if needed.

-Update Your Resume / Activity List: Begin tracking your extracurriculars, volunteer work, jobs, and leadership roles.
+Update Your Activities List: Begin tracking your extracurriculars, volunteer work, jobs, and leadership roles.
 This will be helpful for applications, scholarships, and letters of recommendation when it’s time for College Application Season Senior Year.

-Check Your Email Regularly & and your Grade Level Google Classroom: Important announcements, College programming events, MHS College Mini Fair visits, and scholarship info etc. will be communicated.
+Check Your Email Regularly & and your Grade Level Google Classroom: Important announcements, College Programming events, MHS College Mini Fair visits, scholarship info and next steps to keep in mind in your post secondary journey etc. will be communicated.

 Attend College & Career Events: Watch for upcoming MHS College Programming Events; MHS College Mini-Fairs Program (September-December) College visits to MHS (meet with College Admissions Reps, Military Reps, and Trade School Reps); Fall & Spring Regional College Fairs; Career Events; MHS Counseling Department programs, events, and opportunities!

-Review information in our Junior Year Timeline & Checklists Site Pages
+Review information in our Junior Year Timeline & Checklists Site Pages: These pages are designed to guide you through every stage of your college and post-secondary planning journey.

-Attend Counseling Department Programming Specifically For Juniors: Kicking off the College Research/Search Process & More:
+Attend Counseling Department Programming Specifically For Juniors: Kicking off the College Research/Search & Post-Secondary Planning Process:

 Senior Year Course Schedule: (February/March): Meet with your School Counselor to discuss Senior year scheduling options.
 Register for your Course Selections for Senior Year Class Schedule. *Stay tuned!
 More info to come!